 Yes, we take insurance.
 Each individual therapist accepts different types of insurance, so it is important to let us know what insurance you will be using, so we can schedule you with a therapist who takes your insurance.

 We have 12 therapists and registered mental health interns working in our office.
 Each of our therapists has a unique background and areas of focus.
 Depending on your preference for a male or female therapist, the reasons you are seeking support and the insurance coverage you have, our office staff will be happy to help you find a therapist that is the best fit for you.

 What is a sliding scale?

-Sliding scale refers to fee structure that is based on a client’s ability to pay, and is based on annual income.
+Sliding scale refers to a fee structure that is based on a client’s ability to pay and annual income.
 If a client is unable to pay the full hourly rate, we will work with them to find a rate that is affordable for them.

 Is my information confidential?